dataplat/FabricTools/docs/en-US/New-FabricSQLDatabase.md

 ## DESCRIPTION

-This function sends a POST request to the Microsoft Fabric API to create a new SQL Database in the specified workspace.
+The `New-FabricSQLDatabase` function sends a POST request to the Microsoft Fabric API to create a new SQL Database in the specified workspace.
 It supports optional parameters for SQL Database description and path definitions for the SQL Database content.